The-DevBlog/zombeats/backlog.md

   - zoom in: Dpad up
   - zoom out: Dpad down
 - Add red fill to player when hit by enemy

+# Open Questions
+- Should I be using the 'Game' component to despawn everything when game is over?
+Is there a better way to do this?